 How to Choose Between a DIY and a Professional Home Security System

 It's important for homeowners to feel secure where they live, and home security systems make that possible.
-A good home security system will alert someone when an intruder enters their home, will help deter intruders from trying to enter the home, and will help people take action when something dangerous happens in their home.
+A good home security system will alert someone when an intruder enters their home, help to deter intruders from entering the home, and help people take action when something dangerous happens in their home.

-There are different types of home security systems, so it's important for people to know their needs in order to determine which type of home security system is right for their home.
+There are different types of home security systems, so it's important for people to know their needs to determine which type of home security system is right for their home.

 DIY or Professional Home Security System?